"He does it for no reason!" If I had to pick one comment most frequently associated with challenging child behaviors, it might be that one.

 The first area to consider is the child's brain development.
 Frustrating behaviors suddenly become clear when we realize what's going on inside those growing minds.

 One step up from the reptile brain, we have the mammalian brain or the limbic brain.
-This area is not only responsible for our motivation and emotions, but with connecting them with our memories and experiences so that we can use those associations to make decisions in the future.
+This area is not only responsible for our motivation and emotions, but for connecting feelings with our memories and experiences so that we can use those associations to make decisions in the future.

 Our most advanced part of the brain is the cortex, which is referred to as the "new mammal" or "human brain."
 This upper part of the brain is where our logical thinking takes place.
 The prefrontal cortex, in particular, serves as the brain's filter, controlling our impulses and offering measured judgment before our actions.